SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/GEAR/sinks/sink_timesteps.rst

 with :math:`m_s` the sink mass.

-These constraints ensure the gas accretion is smooth by removing few particles per timesteps.
+These constraints ensure smooth gas accretion by removing a few particles per timestep.
 This is important since, in SPH, gas particles serve as interpolation points.
-By preventing the removal of huge amount of particles, we ensure the stability of the hydrodynamics computations.
+By preventing the removal of a large number of particles, we ensure the stability of the hydrodynamic computations.

 To accurately follow *sink mergers*, we implemented Grudic 2017 two body timestep constraints between all sink particles: